2050M Knee Mill Installation

 3. Connect your spindle motor to the terminals labeled U/T1,V/T2, and W/T3 as highlighted in the below image.

-4. Connect the two leads from your brake resistor to B1 and B2 terminals on the VFD as shown in the figure below.
+4. Connect the two leads from your brake resistor to B1 and B2 terminals on the VFD as shown below.

 Step 6: Wire Inputs and Outputs